 However, vacation rentals are just part of the advancing and evolving technology, similar to Uber.
 Nowadays, just like you can ask a stranger to drive you, you can stay at someone’s place.
 According to a recent study, in some cities when hotels are fully booked, especially during the peak-season, Airbnb expanded capacity for rooms.
 In the US, the 10 cities with the largest Airbnb market, the entry of Airbnb resulted in 1.3% fewer hotel nights booked and a 1.5% loss in hotel revenue.
 Therefore vacation rentals actually provide accommodation for travelers when hotels can no longer keep up with the demand.

-2. “Vacation Rentals are harmful for the economy and community”
+2. “Vacation Rentals are harmful to the economy and community”

 As vacation rentals are on the rise, so are those who oppose them.
 Neighbors get angry, anti-vacation rental associations emerge, all because they think that it has damaging economic impacts and ruins neighborhoods.
 This has been demonstrated in Hawaii, where as of August 2019, the number of vacation rentals allowed is being reduced.
 In Madrid, Spain, an anti-vacation rental group went around sabotaging automatic locks by putting glue on them so that they can’t be opened.